WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 This project helps with understanding what could be streamlined when maintaining software packages for the popular Bioconductor community.
 For more details see [schex Bioconductor project](students-schex).

-### Imaging - Research - Data Science or Data Engineering
+### Imaging - Research - Data Engineering
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Imaging project](student-imaging).

-### Clinical Dashboards - Research - Data Science, Full-Stack, or Data Engineering
+### Clinical Dashboards - Research - Data Analytics, Full-Stack Web Developer, or Data Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
 For more details see [Clinical Dashboards project.](student-clinical-dashboards)

-### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack, or Software Engineering
+### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack Web Developer, or Software Engineering
 This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
 For more details see [Genomics Metadata Multiplexing project.](students-genomics-metadata.md)

 ### BioNix - Research - Data Engineering